 We want our pupils to develop:

-- Positive attitudes to learning
+- positive attitudes to learning

-- Creativity and a sense of self-confidence and self-esteem
+- creativity and a sense of self-confidence and self-esteem

-- Equality of opportunity, independence, individuality, tolerance, sensitivity and cooperation
+- equality of opportunity, independence, individuality, tolerance, sensitivity and cooperation

-- Good relations, respect for others and the environment
+- good relations, respect for others and the environment

-- Broad and balanced knowledge and understanding gained through a creative curriculum
+- broad and balanced knowledge and understanding gained through a creative curriculum

-- Achievement through quality learning experiences
+- achievement through quality learning experiences

 This is best achieved when we all work together to support the development of the whole child.
 We pride ourselves on knowing not just about our children’s learning, but about them and their families as individuals and valued members of our school.

 Our Safeguarding and Child Protection Policies apply to all adults, including volunteers, working in or on behalf of our school.
-We expect everyone working in our school to share responsibility for keeping children safe from harm and abuse and report any concerns to one of our DSPs.
+We expect everyone working in our school to share responsibility for keeping children safe from harm and abuse and report any concerns to one of our DSLs.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.